Configuring LUNA Settings

 Setting up the I/O Matrix

 Use the I/O Matrix panel to configure custom I/O routings for Core Audio that are managed at the driver level.
-For an overview of I/O Matrix features, see the Apollo Thunderbolt Software Manual.
+For an overview of I/O Matrix features, see I/O Matrix Settings Panel.

 Note: Audio artifacts can occur with some Apollo multi-unit configurations when more than 64 inputs are available to LUNA.
 To prevent these artifacts, set the maximum number of inputs to 64 (or less) in the I/O Matrix panel.